MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/knowledge_base/networking/external-preparation.md

 * **Pi-Hole:** while primarily a *"network wide ad blocker"* [Pi-hole](https://pi-hole.net/) does this via blocking access to domains that are used for capturing your information, tracking or full-fledged nefarious/attacker like activities.
 This means it can also be used to define custom domains and manage your network's IP addresses.
 IF you have an ISP that works well with a tool like pfSense or openSense, this means that in the event of a firewall hardware failure, you could change a few settings in your ISP router and maintain your network despite losing your firewall.

 * **Technitium:** is a robust, dedicated tool for self-hosting DNS and managing IP addresses.
 [Technitium](https://technitium.com/dns/) allows you to add/remove static IP assignments via an API, upload files with your custom domains and is more of an enterprise class solution for DHCP and DNS compared to Pi-Hole.
-However, it doesn't Pi-Hole's Ad blocking or DNS filtering capabilities, but you could use block lists and the APIs to add them.
+However, it doesn't Pi-Hole's Ad blocking or DNS filtering capabilities, but you could use block lists and the APIs to add those capabilities.

 #### Additional External Dependencies